jockerz/redis_simple_orm/README.md

 > Your data will likely will be replaced without warning.
 > Do not use for your main data storage.

+## Suggestion for this Module Usage

+ - In case you need to update `index` value,
+   Implement `update` method on `Model` that will remove old `index` value on index data / redis, then save new `index` value

 ## Installation